-The EE Resource Provider must submit an Updated Post-Installation M&V Report for the EE Resource via e-mail to the RPM Hotline at rpm\hotline@pjm.com, no later than 15 business days prior to each of the subsequent Delivery Years that the EE Resource is committed to RPM or FRR Alternative.
+The EE Resource Provider must submit an Updated Post-Installation M&V Report for the EE Resource via e-mail to the RPM Hotline at rpm_hotline@pjm.com, no later than 15 business days prior to each of the subsequent Delivery Years that the EE Resource is committed to RPM or FRR Alternative.

-PJM or an independent third party will review the content of the Updated Post-Installation M&V Report, and will approve the Final Nominated EE Value for the EE Resource for the relevant Delivery Year that the EE Resource is committed.
+PJM or an independent third party will review the content of the Updated Post-Installation M&V Report, and will approve the Final Nominated EE Value and Final Capacity Performance value for the EE Resource for the relevant Delivery Year that the EE Resource is committed.

-If the EE Resource Provider fails to submit an Updated Post-Installation M&V Report for a Delivery Year or if the submitted Updated Post-Installation M&V Report fails to demonstrate that post-installation M&V activities were performed in accordance with the timeline in the approved M&V Plan, the Final Nominated EE Value will equal zero MWs for the Delivery Year.
+If the EE Resource Provider fails to submit an Updated Post-Installation M&V Report for a Delivery Year or if the submitted Updated Post-Installation M&V Report fails to demonstrate that post-installation M&V activities were performed in accordance with the timeline in the approved M&V Plan, the Final Nominated EE Value and Final Capacity Performance value will equal zero MWs for the relevant Delivery Year.

-The Final Nominated EE Value will be reflected in the eRPM system and used in determining the final unforced capacity value of the EE Resource for the relevant Delivery Year.
+The Final Nominated EE Value and Final Capacity Performance value will be reflected in the Capacity Exchange system and used in determining the ICAP Owned and final unforced capacity value of the EE Resource for the relevant Delivery Year.
+The ICAP Owned for June through October and May of the Delivery Year is based on the Final Nominated EE Value.
+The ICAP Owned for November through April of the Delivery Year is based on the Final Capacity Performance value.